-The Security Policy Sector includes in its structure a section in charge of arms control issues with a competence to follow global and regional developments in the field of arms control, non-proliferation of weapons of mass destruction, as well as affairs related to arms, military equipment and dual-use goods export control.
-In accordance with its foreign policy goals and priorities, the Republic of Serbia follows closely the international standards regarding the above areas and submits regularly reports on its implementation of commitments arising from the relevant international conventions ratified by the Republic of Serbia.
-Furthermore, Serbia has aligned its legislation with the European Union's export control standards.
+Responsibilities of the Security Policy Sector include monitoring of global and regional developments in the area of arms control and non-proliferation of weapons of mass destruction as well as in the area of control of export of arms, military equipment and dual-use goods.
+In accordance with its foreign policy objectives and priorities, the Republic of Serbia complies closely with the international standards and practices in the mentioned areas and regularly submits reports on the fulfilment of obligations under the ratified relevant international conventions.
+Also, the Republic of Serbia has harmonised its legislation in the export control area with standards in the European Union.

 1. Export control

 The entire area concerning the issuance of permits for import and export, provision of brokerage services and technical assistance as well as the basis for the control of transport and transit of weapons and military equipment is regulated under the Law on Export and Import of Arms and Military Equipment, which entered into force on 16 October 2014.
 Procedures related to the issuance of permits for import and export, provision of brokerage services, technical assistance, transport and transit of dual-use goods are regulated under the Law on Import and Export of Dual-use Goods, which entered into force on 8 November 2013.
 Both statutes are fully harmonised with standards in the European Union.

 Law on International Restrictive Measures was adopted on 4 February 2016.
 With this law legal basis was established for full and efficient implementation of the international restrictive measures adopted by international organisations whose member is the Republic of Serbia.